 - 1 (4-ounce) jar diced roasted red peppers

-- 1/4 cup sweet Hungarian paprika (see Note, below)
+- 1/4 cup sweet Hungarian paprika

-- 1 cup (8 ounces) sour cream
+- 1 cup sour cream

 - 4 cups cooked buttered noodles

 Place beef chunks in a single layer and brown on two sides.
-You will probably need to do this in batches.
-Do not crowd the meat or it will boil instead of brown.
-Remove browned beef chunks to a bowl.
+(You will probably need to do this in batches; do not crowd the meat or it will boil instead of brown.)

 Reduce heat to medium-low.
-To the drippings in the Dutch oven, add the remaining 2 tablespoons of olive oil, sweet onion rings, mushrooms, and garlic.
+To the drippings in the Dutch oven, add the remaining 2 tablespoons of olive oil, onion rings, mushrooms, and garlic.
 Toss to coat with the olive oil.

-Cover tightly, reduce heat, and simmer on low heat for 1 1/2 to 2 hours, stirring occasionally until beef is fork-tender.
+Cover tightly, reduce heat, and simmer on low heat for 1 1/2 to 2 hours, stirring occasionally, until beef is fork-tender.

 Remove Dutch oven from heat and wait for boiling to subside.
 Taste and add additional salt if necessary.
 Stir in sour cream until completely incorporated into the gravy.